-- a.
-Materials which are slow to attain the required temperature may promote the polymerisation of the formaldehyde gas. - b.
-Materials of high thermal capacity promote the formation of excessive quantities of condensate which also may adversely affect the sterilization process. - C3.34 In addition, the extent to which the packaging material will absorb and adsorb both moisture and formaldehyde gas may affect the efficacy of the process. - C3.35 In general packaging should be kept to the minimum compatible with adequate protection for the product and the maintenance of sterility.
+- C3.33 However, the thermal characteristics (both the thermal capacity and thermal conductivity) of the packaging can be of importance: - a.
+Materials which are slow to attain the required temperature may promote the polymerisation of the formaldehyde gas. - Materials of high thermal capacity promote the formation of excessive quantities of condensate which also may adversely affect the sterilization process. - C3.34 In addition, the extent to which the packaging material will absorb and adsorb both moisture and formaldehyde gas may affect the efficacy of the process. - C3.35 In general packaging should be kept to the minimum compatible with adequate protection for the product and the maintenance of sterility.